- CLASS: Mammalia (Mammals)

 Today, the San Diego Zoo Safari Park has ocelots on exhibit in Condor Ridge.
 The San Diego Zoo has an ocelot, named Diego, who is trained as an animal ambassador.
 Born in 2004, Diego meets guests up close during animal presentations and leashed walks through the Zoo, and he makes appearances on television shows, representing rare and endangered species.

-A philanthropic group named the Ocelots enthusiastically supports the mission of San Diego Zoo Global through active involvement and a commitment to education and fund-raising.
+You can become an Ocelot: A philanthropic group named the Ocelots enthusiastically supports the mission of San Diego Zoo Global through active involvement and a commitment to education and fund-raising.
 Ocelots donate funds to the Ocelots Grants Program, which allows purchases of much-needed enrichment items for animals and special pieces of equipment for the Zoo and Safari Park.

 Ocelots also have the opportunity to volunteer for special Zoo and Safari Park events and to act as well-informed ambassadors throughout the community, helping to promote our work and goals for the future.
 Join today!